A Critical Need; A Call to Service

 SINSI fellows may participate in language training and tutoring, normally between the end of the fellowship and the MPA2.
 Reimbursement of associated costs may be available through a WWS-sponsored program.
 Questions about program terms and eligibility should be directed to Linda Taylor at email@example.com.

 SINSI has relationships with a number of key departments and agencies within the federal government.
 SINSI works with these agencies to secure meaningful professional-level placements that suit the scholars’ academic backgrounds and career goals as well as the needs of the government.
-To date, SINSI has successfully placed graduate fellows with the following entities:
+To date, SINSI has successfully placed graduate fellows and, or interns with the following entities:

 - Departments of State, Defense, Treasury, Justice, Interior, Transportation, Agriculture, Commerce, Health and Human Services, Housing and Urban Development, and Education;